-Carl C. Icahn, whose affiliates own and control our general partner and held, as of January 19, 2012, 79,238,262 of our depositary units, which represented approximately 92.6% of our outstanding depositary units, has informed us that his affiliates intend to exercise fully all basic subscription rights and over-subscription rights allocated to them in the rights offering.
-However, there is no guarantee or commitment that Mr. Icahn will ultimately decide to exercise any of his rights, including his basic subscription rights and over-subscription rights.
+Affiliates of Carl C. Icahn own and control our general partner and held, prior to the consummation of the rights offering, 79,238,262 of our depositary units, which represented approximately 92.6% of our outstanding depositary units.
+Such persons fully exercised all basic subscription rights and over-subscription rights allocated to them in the rights offering.
+As of February 3, 2012, Mr. Icahn's affiliates hold 92,233,846 of our depositary units, representing approximately 93.01% of our outstanding depositary units.